White Card Certification Your Key to Mining Jobs in Australia

 First Step in Building a Mining Career

 The White Card is more than just a requirement to getting on-site — it’s the first step in a much larger career path within the mining industry.
+For those looking to progress, obtaining the White Card is just the beginning.

 • Gateway to More Qualifications: Once you have your White Card, you can go on to earn additional qualifications that further enhance your employability.
 For instance, machinery operation tickets, confined space training, and First Aid certifications are often required for more specialised roles.